 This is how the finished gujiya looks like.

 All the gujiyas should be sealed properly or they will open up during frying, leaving a mess.
 The one on the far left corner in the picture is not fit for frying.

 Gujiyas are ready for an oil bath.

 This is what is left of the gujiya mixture.

 Heat oil in a pan.
-When ready for frying, lower the flame and fry the gujiyas.
-Fry till its evenly golden brown from all the sides.
+When ready for frying, lower the flame and fry gujiyas until golden brown in color.

 Remove from oil and drain it on the paper towel.